 If you are an egg lover, you are probably concerned: do eggs increase cholesterol levels?
 Are they good for you?
 I want to show you some facts and share my experience and insights with you.
-I am not a medical professional but have life-long passion for nutrition and you can find various studies and sources cited in my articles.
+I am not a medical professional but have a life-long passion for nutrition.
+You can find various studies and sources cited in my articles.

 Do Eggs Increase Cholesterol Levels or Not?

 Eggs have a bad reputation for increasing cholesterol levels.
 I still remember the time when doctors and nutritionists recommended cutting down on eggs or refrain from eating them completely to people who suffered from heart diseases.

 And even though there has been more research on the eggs since that time, you might still be a bit afraid of eating eggs daily or having more of one egg in one meal because they think that they have too much cholesterol.